adlnet/ADL_LRS/readme.md

     supervisorctl

 You should see a task named web running.
-This will host the application using gunicorn with 2 worker processes
+This will host the application using gunicorn with 2 worker processes.
+If you open a browser and visit http://localhost:8000/xapi you will hit the LRS.
+Gunicorn does not serve static files so no CSS will be present.
+To serve static files using NGINX, please read these instructions.

 ## Test LRS